douglasstarnes/mempy-flask-heroku/README.md

 git commit -m 'message'
 git push heroku master
 ```
 And you don't have to push after every commit.
-The push will push all of the commits since the last push
+Git will aggregrate the commits and push all made since the last push.

-The rest of this tutorial will focus on the application itself.
-We'll add Bootstrap to make it look nice, create templates and forms, and hook it up to MongoDB.

 ####Connecting to MongoDB